iotaledger/sd-jwt-payload/README.md

 }
 ```

-*Note: no JWT values like `exp` or `iat` are added.
+*Note: no JWT claims like `exp` or `iat` are added.
 If necessary, these need to be added and validated manually.*

 ### Creating SD-JWT

 Since creating JWTs is outside the scope of this library, see [sd_jwt.rs example](./examples/sd_jwt.rs) where `josekit` is used to create `jwt` with the object above as the claim set.

+Create SD-JWT

 ```rust
   let sd_jwt: SdJwt = SdJwt::new(jwt, disclosures.clone(), None);